mzst-26/ZK-Property-test/noir/README.md

 nargo test
 ```

 The compiled artifact lives at `noir/balance_threshold/target/balance_threshold.json`.
-The web app expects the file to be copied to `web/public/artifacts/balance_threshold.json` after every rebuild.
+The `target/` directory is ignored by git;
+copy `balance_threshold.json` to `web/public/artifacts/balance_threshold.json` after every rebuild so the browser bundle stays in
+sync with the circuit.

 Example inputs used by the mocked Plaid server are defined in `server/src/index.js`.